 Tip #2 - Ask Questions

-The biggest mistake I see from SDRs who use LinkedIn for prospecting is they ask for a meeting immediately.
+The biggest mistake I see in my work with SDR teams who use LinkedIn for prospecting is they ask for a meeting immediately.
 Ask the prospect an engaging question to spark a conversation.
 Once you identify a need, ask for the meeting.

 How to use interaction to drive inbound leads through LinkedIn

 In order to get users on LinkedIn to start coming to YOU for a solution to their problems, you must first build your brand.
 LinkedIn is not cohesive with a quick win strategy because you can’t reach the volume needed to achieve meetings quickly.
 Sending out 30 InMail’s a month is not going to move the needle.
 You MUST engage with your prospects and you must build a professional brand that relevant to the industry you serve.

 Having a reputation of providing value that’s relevant to the industry you serve with not only help you succeed as an SDR.
 It will also help you succeed throughout your career.